 Stop!
-Before you hand over that cash to buy the van you've been looking at, there are a few things that you absolutely must do first.
-In this article we'll look at some of the most important questions to ask about the vehicle you are about to purchase and some of the basic background checks you should do first.
+Before you hand over that cash to buy the used van you've been looking at, there are a few questions that you absolutely must ask first.
+In this article we'll look at some of the most important questions to ask about the van you are about to purchase and some of the basic background checks you should do first.
 This advice could save you a lot of heartache in the long-term.
-By the end you will be ready to buy your own van and start your conversion!
-I'm Shane, I've been teaching people to convert campervans for many years, I'm the van conversion instructor at Udemy, author of The Van Conversion Newsletter, and the proud owner of a beautiful self-build campervan called Beans.
-So let's jump in and have a look at what to do before buying a van for campervan conversion!
+By the end you will be ready to buy your own van and start your campervan conversion!

 Where to buy a van for a campervan conversion